agile-students-fall2025/4-final-random_grandeeism/front-end/guidelines/text_article_reader.md

 # ArticleViewer Component Creation Prompt

 ## Overview
-Create an `ArticleViewer.tsx` component for the fieldnotes read-it-later app that provides a distraction-free, feature-rich reading experience for text articles.
+Create an `ArticleViewer.jsx` component for the fieldnotes read-it-later app that provides a distraction-free, feature-rich reading experience for text articles.
 This component is the core reading interface with support for multi-color highlighting, annotations, reader customization, and workflow management.

 ## Component Location
-`/components/ArticleViewer.tsx`
+`/components/ArticleViewer.jsx`

 ## Purpose
 This component serves as the primary text article reading interface with advanced annotation capabilities.
 It should: